laeblab/crispy/README.md

 the cut-site for Mad7 is not documented, and results will therefore not show the expected cut-site for target sequences.

+The index command can also be run with "--positions" to record the positions of all PAM sites in the genome.
+This takes longer, but is required to run the offtargetss command.

 ### Finding target sequences